 Growing Conditions and General Care

 When planting seed or division, place the Hellebore into well-draining, organic soil in filtered sun or shady locations.
-The Hellebore plant will return for many years; make sure space will accommodate growth and has proper sunlight.
+The Hellebore plant will return for many years; ensure the space will accommodate growth and have proper sunlight.

 Hellebores need no more than a few hours of dappled light and grow successfully in shady areas.
 Plant the Hellebore under deciduous trees or scattered through a woodland garden or shaded natural area.

 Soaking the soil in which the Hellebore is growing helps the Hellebore plant to look its best.
 Hellebore care includes the removal of older leaves when they appear damaged.